Altair (spacecraft): Offices and development

 The development of Altair was managed by the Constellation Lunar Lander Project Office at Johnson Space Center (JSC).
 JSC worked directly with Apollo astronauts, various industry suppliers and universities to develop the architecture for Altair.
 In conjunction with early development a mockup or testbed was to have been developed at JSC to study/develop specialized subsystems and other design considerations.
 Northrop Grumman, which built the Apollo Lunar Module, was contracted to help the project office develop the system concept.

 In popular culture

-In For All Mankind, a 2019 TV series depicting an alternate reality in which the Soviet Union was the first country to successfully land a man on the Moon, NASA develops the LSAM as a successor to the LM after establishing a permanent base on the Moon in the early 1970s.
+In For All Mankind, a 2019 TV series depicting an alternate reality in which the Soviet Union was the first country to successfully land a man on the Moon, NASA develops the LSAM as a successor to the "LM" after establishing a permanent base on the Moon in the early 1970s.
+However, the LSAM looks more like the LM than the Altair.